payment-gateway.app Docs

 How the Updater Finds a Version

-./scripts/update.sh does not query GitHub Releases or the customer registry for the latest version.
+./scripts/update.sh does not query GitHub Releases or the configured image source for the latest version.
 Instead it requires the metadata endpoint:

-This is deliberate because customer pull credentials should be scoped to image pull only, not registry catalog browsing.
+This is deliberate because customer pull credentials should be scoped to image pull only, not image catalog browsing.

 When REGISTRY_ACCESS_ID and REGISTRY_ACCESS_SECRET are present, the updater sends them as Basic Auth during preflight.
-The licensing authority then returns the latest release set still entitled for that license and support window.
-The same credentials do not grant registry catalog access.
+The metadata service then returns the latest release set still entitled for that license and support window.
+The same credentials do not grant image catalog access.

 Remote-First Metadata

 Set the metadata host with RELEASE_METADATA_URL.
-Production should use the licensing authority endpoint for that deployment by default.
+Production should use the metadata endpoint provided in the deployment access snippet.
 Other environments can override that value explicitly when they need a different metadata host.

-If the metadata endpoint is temporarily unavailable or invalid, the updater fails fast so operators do not accidentally roll forward based on stale metadata.
+If the metadata endpoint is temporarily unavailable, unsigned, tampered, or invalid, the updater fails fast so operators do not accidentally roll forward based on stale metadata.

 Published release metadata should describe the full managed image baseline for a release, not only first-party application services.
 In the first-party hosted setup that baseline includes the mirrored runtime images for mongo, garnet, mgob, gotenberg, and mongo-express alongside the Payment Gateway application images.

-The metadata served from /api/releases/metadata is intentionally compact.
-It uses version at both the release and component level, and it only exposes the current channel-head releases rather than a full release history.
+The metadata served from /api/releases/metadata is intentionally compact and signed.
+It uses version at both the release and component level.

 Running a Manual Update